sspverif/ssbee/Readme.md

 - Type-check oracle code and wiring between packages
 - Check that reduction game hops are valid
 - Use SMT solvers to show equivalence of games with different code
 - This requires hand-writing invariants in SMT-LIB, but not proving them.
 - Generate LATeX cryptocode and diagrams

 ## Installation

 You need a somewhat recent Rust toolchain.
 If you don't have that, look into [rustup].

-Install the tool using `cargo install --git https://github.com/sspverif/ssbee ssbee`.
-Ensure that the installed binary is in your `PATH` (by default cargo installs to (`~/.cargo/bin`).
+Install the tool using `cargo install --git https://github.com/domino-lang/domino domino`.
+Ensure that the installed binary is in your `PATH`.
+(By default, Cargo installs to (`~/.cargo/bin`).)

 ## Usage

-Enter a project directory and run `ssbee prove`.
-To get an idea how a projects is structured, see the `example-projects/hello-world` directory (sorry, proper documentation is on the roadmap).
+Enter a project directory and run `domino prove`.
+To get an idea how a project is structured, see the `example-projects/hello-world` directory (sorry, proper documentation is on the roadmap).

-To generate LaTeX for a project, use `ssbee latex`.
+To generate LaTeX for a project, use `domino latex`.
 The output will be in `_build/latex`, relative to the project root.

 ## Model